Kontakt

 Mission Statement

-To stop the degradation of the planet's natural environment and to build a future in which humans live in harmony with nature, by:
+WWF’s mission statement is: to stop the degradation of the planet’s natural environment and to build a future in which humans live in harmony with nature, by:

 • conserving the world's biological diversity